DanielStoyell/nothanksgame/README.md

 # Tournament Scoring

 Tournaments are played over a large number of rounds with 5 random players in each round.
 The player with the highest win percentage wins!
+A tie is considered a win.